 First, set up an Amazon GameLift Queue with multiple fleets based on different sizes of the same Spot instance family (e.g. C4.large, C4.xlarge, etc.).
 To place a game session, FleetIQ will place the game session into the fleet with the lowest price and the lowest interruption frequency.
 The Amazon GameLift Queue should include an On-Demand fleet.
 FleetIQ will prioritize game session placement into Spot fleets in a region first, then fall back to the On-Demand fleet if needed to maintain high availability.
 To see more best practices, visit the developer documentation.

-An Amazon Machine Image (AMI) is a supported and maintained image provided by AWS for use on Amazon EC2.
-Amazon GameLift uses Windows 2012 R2 and Amazon Linux to run your game server.
+An Amazon Machine Image (AMI) is a supported and maintained image provided by Amazon Web Services for use on Amazon EC2.
+Amazon GameLift uses Windows 2012 R2 and Amazon Linux 2 to run your game server.
 An AMI is designed to provide a stable, secure, and high performance execution environment for applications running on Amazon EC2.
-It also includes packages that enable easy integration with AWS, including launch configuration tools and many popular AWS libraries and tools.
-AWS provides ongoing security and maintenance updates to all instances running the Amazon AMI.
+It also includes packages that enable easy integration with Amazon Web Services, including launch configuration tools and many popular Amazon Web Services libraries and tools.
+Amazon Web Services provides ongoing security and maintenance updates to all instances running the Amazon AMI.

-No. Only your authorized users with the necessary AWS credentials can access the Amazon GameLift console.
-You can use AWS Identity and Access Management (IAM) to securely share AWS credentials across a team.
+No. Only your authorized users with the necessary Amazon Web Services credentials can access the Amazon GameLift console.
+You can use Amazon Identity and Access Management (IAM) to securely share Amazon Web Services credentials across a team.
 Please see Creating IAM Policies for Amazon GameLift for more details.

 We worked with a customer to measure latency between player game clients and Amazon GameLift servers.
 Based on 236,000 unique players connecting between May 1 and May 10, 2018 to servers in 9 regions, median latency globally for Amazon GameLift was 41 milliseconds.